B0lg0r0v/Obfuscated-PowerShell-Reverse-Shell/README.md

 - Check out the entropy of your code.
 The lower it is, the more chances you have for evading AV. -> https://planetcalc.com/2476/
 - Rename your objects (variables, classes, etc.)
 - A great trick is to use cmdlet quote infos.
-Ex. "iex pwd" could also be "i''ex p''wd"
+Ex. `iex pwd` could also be `i''ex p''wd`
 - Change your loops.
 Ex. instead of a "for loop” do a "Do-While Loop".